 3. Upgrade Your Filters

 Upgrading your filters provides better air purification efforts for your entire home.
-There are different filters you can choose from, including:
+There are different types of air filters you can choose from, including:

 - Pleated filters (least expensive)